 If you are a U.S. citizen who is planning on acting as a green card sponsor for a family member, don't expect the process to be completed overnight.
 Various factors can stretch the process into months or years, depending on:

 For starters, you will need to fill out Form I-130, issued by U.S. Citizenship and Immigration Services (USCIS), and attach to it proof of your U.S. citizenship as well as proof of your relationship to your family member (called the "beneficiary") in this process.
-USCIS must first process this petition, which can take several months.
+USCIS must first process and approve this petition, which can take several months.

 In addition (usually later), you will need to prepare an Affidavit of Support on Form I-864, together with documents proving that you are able and willing to support the immigrant at an amount that is at least 125% of the U.S. Poverty Guidelines.